bhuisgen/neon-webdocs/docs/neon/configuration/loader/loader/index.md

     Default:        -
 ```

-This list defines all the loading rules.
+This map defines all the loading rules.

 **Example:**